-So while we’ve allowed ourselves to lament and we’ve determined to lean, we must also step up to lead.
+Lead So while we’ve allowed ourselves to lament and we’ve determined to lean, we must also step up to lead.
 With so much at stake and so little clear direction, it’s easy to find ourselves frozen with fear, allowing the news to overwhelm us, but inactivity is not an option.
 We must learn to be proactive in our approach, doing what we can where we can.

 Right now, we’re concerned about the world and those affected by the virus, we’re concerned about the economy and the effect it will have on our retirement, our work or ministry, and even the ability to meet our day-to-day responsibilities.
 However, there is little to nothing that we can do to affect change in that circle.
 Staying there produces little but worry.